henri/spb/README.md

 ```

-The way SPB accomplishes this is by storing the data directory which the browser uses in seperate parts of the computers file system.
-However, it is also possible to further isolate these sessions from one and other and from your local machine by running SPB on a remote machine, within a virtual machine or a seperate name space (depending on your operating system).
+The way SPB accomplishes this isolation is is by storing the browser data directory in seperate part of computers file system for each instance you spin up.

+If you want to further isolate these sessions from one and other and from your local machine.
+It is possible to run SPB on a remote machine, within a virtual machine or a seperate name space (depending on your operating system).

 Advatanges of using isolated web browser sessions include :